brownman/brownman.github.ioX1/README.md

 - [travis_screencast](https://github.com/brownman/travis_screencast)
 --------
-- CI server does desktop recording + deploying
+### use CI server for:
+- record your desktop (capture video of X11-session)
+- publish to youtube
+- deploy to github